-Questions regarding the NOFA should only be submitted through the online portal at the "Ask a Question" link.
+Questions regarding the NOFA should only be submitted through the UNOFA Application's Frequently Asked Questions (FAQs) section and use the "Ask a Question" button.
 Inquiries made by any other means (including by email or phone) will not be answered.
 The deadline for submitting questions is identified in the NOFA timeline above.